MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 10/readme.md

 implementation notes:
 - you need to be able to efficiently sort the edges
--- maybe use a regular PQ ?
+-- maybe use a regular PQ (priority queue)?
-- need to be able to determine if adding an edge will create a cycle -- maybe use a dfs or bfs cycle checker?
+- need to be able to determine if adding an edge will create a cycle -- maybe use a dfs or bfs cycle checker? better way to do ths is keep multiple sets
 --- too slow ...
 - we notice that the challenge in Kruskal’s algo is that we have to constantly check for cycles when we add edges
 - if we use DFS, we would have worst case: